ricardo-jorge-lopes-lab-res/biodiv_museum_course/index.md

 ## topics

-1. **beyond the specimen**
+**beyond the specimen**

-present the "extend specimen" concept, and the potentially limitless use of Biological collections
+present the "extend specimen" concept, and the potentially limitless use of Biological collections.

-2. **genetics**
+**genetics**

-consider how museum specimens provide genetic and genomic resources and how to retrieve genomic data from historical specimens
+consider how museum specimens provide genetic and genomic resources and how to retrieve genomic data from historical specimens.

-3. **molecular**
+**molecular**

-present other non-genetic molecular methods, such as stable isotopes, toxicology and quantification of coloration
+present other non-genetic molecular methods, such as stable isotopes, toxicology and quantification of coloration.

-4. **whole specimen**
+**whole specimen**

-discuss state-of-the-art ‘whole specimen’ techniques including CT scanning, 3D models, 3d printing
+discuss state-of-the-art ‘whole specimen’ techniques including CT scanning, 3D models, 3d printing.

-5. **data**
+**data**

-understand the potential of the spatial and temporal data, available in global repositories, such as GBIF and the power of machine learning techniques to mobilize data from specimens
+understand the potential of the spatial and temporal data, available in global repositories, such as GBIF and the power of machine learning techniques to mobilize data from specimens.

-6. **preparations**
+**preparations**

-practice the ways that vouchers of vertebrates can be prepared to ensure that quality data is available for generations to come
+practice the ways that vouchers of vertebrates can be prepared to ensure that quality data is available for generations to come.